 NOTICES: INVOICES/PAYMENTS: ONEOK MIDSTREAM GAS SUPPLY, L.L.C.
 ONEOK MIDSTREAM GAS SUPPLY, L.L.C.
 ATTN: Contracts Department ATTN: Accounting Dept. 100 West Fifth Street 100 West Fifth Street Tulsa, Oklahoma 74103-4298 Tulsa, Oklahoma 74103-4299

 The date of service by mail shall be the date on which such written notice or other communication is deposited in the United States Post Office, addressed as above provided.
+The date of service by personal delivery or by FAX shall be the day of such delivery.
 Each party hereto shall have the right to change its address for all purposes of this ARTICLE IX by notifying the other party hereto thereof in writing.

 BILLING AND PAYMENT

-Prior to the fifteenth (15) day following each Accounting Period, Processor shall render to Pipeline a statement accompanied by Processor's payment, if any.
+Prior to the end of the Month following each Accounting Period, Processor shall render to Pipeline a statement accompanied by Processor's payment, if any.
 Processor's statement shall include the following:

 (a) The total number of gallons of Plant Products, by component, extracted and fractionated from Strangers' Gas Stream during the applicable Accounting Period.